sinojelly/lint-diff/readme.txt

 This tool diffs the old and new files, only show warnings on the lines have difference.
-It not impact the lint result, just filter the warnings by lint-diff.xsl.
+It does not impact the lint result, just filter the warnings by lint-diff.xsl.

 You can use this lint-diff tool these ways: